ConnerArdman/HaterScript/README.md

             In this guy’s mind X means Y
           </li>
           <li>
-            I’m sorry to say but X is the worst X
+            I’m sorry to say but X is the worst Y
           </li>
           <li>
             why ar u assuming X why whyy Y